 We recognize that conservation in the past explicitly excluded people from “wilderness” and instead, we use our research to re-contextualize humans as part of nature (as they have been for millennia), and celebrate the biodiversity of human landscapes (e.g, cities).

 Our priority is the safety and wellbeing of students and community members.
-The “greater good” is not an excuse for exploitative data extraction from any community.
 We actively work to build local museum collections rather than removing specimens from their context and repatriate material when possible.

 Middlebury College sits on land which has served as a site of meeting and exchange among indigenous peoples since time immemorial.
 The Western Abenaki are the traditional caretakers of these Vermont lands and waters, which they call Ndakinna, or “homeland.”
 We remember their connection to this region and the hardships they continue to endure.
 We give thanks for the opportunity to share in the bounty of this place and to protect it.

 For more information, please see this page about Middlebury’s continuing engagement with the Western Abenaki.
 We place this Land Acknowledgement here as a first step in engagement.

 As we build our lab, new members will collaboratively develop a compact of conduct and values to replace this text.
 But for now, we will be clear: we believe that Black Lives Matter and have laid out steps for action (and accountability) with the Biology Department.
 We take diversity, equity, and inclusion seriously and believe that actions speak louder than words; hence, we conduct community engaged research, co-produce knowledge (rather than promote a savior complex) and use our resources to train, support, and encourage members of underrepresented groups in STEM (see our work with high school students and in the Caribbean), while also stepping back to listen and learn.

 If you have an idea for how we can better engage, articulate, or take action, please don’t hesitate to reach out.